AdobeDocs/commerce-php/src/pages/developer/components/message-queues/async-topics.md

 `\Magento\Framework\Communication\Config\CompositeReader::read()` collects configuration records from defined readers and merges these records into a single configurataion.

 Because the generation of thge topics configuration is based on schema type, the generated `<topic>` XML is returned with `"sync"=true`.
 The `response` attribut is based on the service response definition.
 So the `WebapiAsync` module changes those settings to `"sync"=false` and `response` is set to null.
-These changes will allow Magento to execute topics asynchronously.
+These changes will allow the application to execute topics asynchronously.

 ### Topics generation